 From a place of safety, shifting our mindset about strong-willed children

-Learning to shift our nervous system state and helping our child to feel safe can have immense impact on the reactive nature of your child.
-As we learn to calm ourselves in the face of our children, we mirror to them that they can feel safe in the face of whatever they are perceiving to be a threat.
+Learning to shift our nervous system state and helping our child to feel safe can have an immense impact on the reactive nature of your child.
+As we learn to calm ourselves in the face of our children, we mirror to them that they can feel safe in the face of whatever they perceive to be a threat.

 In addition, if we want to suffer less and enjoy more connection and calm with our children, we can help shift our perceptions of the qualities of our strong-willed child from ones that are limiting to ones that are empowering.